Halloween Spending Statistics, Facts and Trends

 Historical Halloween Sales

 Halloween's affordability means that people are spending more now than even before the recession.
 In 2007, they paid $65 each.
 Per-person spending hit a low point of $56 in 2009, climbing quickly to $66 a person in 2010, and $72.31 in 2011.

 Here's another surprise: Shoppers spent more in October 2008 at $67 per person than the year before.
 Why did shoppers spend so much during a recession?
 They didn't realize they were in a recession on October 31, 2008.

 The economy had just started contracting.
 It was down 3.6 percent in the third quarter.

 How It Affects the Economy and You

 The retail industry produces 5.9 percent of U.S. gross domestic product.
-When it's up, so is wholesaling (also 5.9 percent) and manufacturing (12 percent).
+When it's up, so is wholesaling, which produces also 5.9 percent of GDP.
+Manufacturing contributes 12 percent.
 Retail sales are a reliable indicator of consumer demand, and that's what drives the U.S. economy.

 Strong retail sales make it more likely that the Fed will continue raising interest rates.